 - if we are the recipient, agents and sub-contractors of Experian involved in performing our obligations under this Agreement, and Experian group companies;

 - if we are the recipient the Information Commissioner's Office pursuant to any requirement to do so (whether legally binding or otherwise), and any person as permitted by any statutory provision.

-- You acknowledge that and agree that, without terminating or limiting Your obligations to Us relating to any other part of the Services, We may shall be entitled to suspend, cancel or decline to provide any Services to the extent that in our reasonable opinion, to provide the Services would be
+- You acknowledge that and agree that, without terminating or limiting Your obligations to Us relating to any other part of the Services, We shall be entitled to suspend, cancel or decline to provide any Services to the extent that in Our reasonable opinion, to provide the Services would be

 - in breach of any statutory provisions, regulations or codes of practice; or